Tips for Safe Travel in Mexico

-Mexico welcomed 35-million international travelers in 2016, and they are expected to break those numbers this year.
+Mexico welcomed 35-million international travelers in the past year, and they are expected to break those numbers this year.
 With the largest travel season in history set to kick off, this doesn’t mean you have to cancel your trip to Mexico.
 Millions of U.S. citizens travel to Mexico every year for reasons that range from business to pleasure to education.
 Included in that number are 150,000 visitors who cross the border into Mexico every day.

 The Mexican government makes an effort to keep travelers safe.
 There are some basic safety tips you can know, that will keep your travel in Mexico, a pleasurable one.

 Get the latest information on the city or region you’re planning to visit by checking the U.S. State Department’s travel alerts page for the most current information on warnings for tourists.

 If you really don’t need that cocktail ring or your expensive watch on this trip – don’t bring it.
 It will make you far less attractive to pickpockets and thieves.

 Scan your passport and other travel documents and email them to yourself.
 You’ll at least have a copy to refer to if they get lost or stolen.

 Find out the international number for your bank or credit card and take it with you.
 Most toll-free numbers won’t work from Mexico to reach your bank.